 The MHP began with a Tactical Goal, to preserve the MIT-Multics archives.
 Over time, the focus has expanded to include the preservation of other collections of Multics information.
-In addition, a Strategic Goal has emerged, namely to collect enough information to allow a Multics emulator to be created and operated.
+In addition, a Strategic Goal has emerged, namely to collect enough information to allow a Multics simulator to be created and operated.
 [Saturday 08 November 2014: Harry Reed's simulator for the Multics CPU is able to boot and run Multics.]

 We work with other people interested in complementary historical activities: The Computer History Museum in Mountain View, California, has a non-functioning Multics machine and several troves of Multics documents as part of its collection.
 Al Kossow maintains bitsavers.org, which has scanned many historic computer manuals, including nearly 100 Multics manuals that are part of the CHM collection.
 The Multicians website preserves published papers, stories, photographs, articles, and source code about Multics.

 The MIT Collection is a large collection of Multics-related material maintained by Roger Roach since the 1969 beginning of MIT's Multics computer service.
 Its documents cover MIT's participation in the development process from the beginning through the late 1980's.
 The MIT Collection is estimated to represent approximately 100,000 sheets (185,000 page images) of non-duplicate scannable material.